novumhouse/olx_scraper_gohighlevel/hetzner_deployment_guide.md

 The user interface and API provided by Hetzner Cloud simplify server management tasks.
 The web console allows you to monitor resource usage, manage backups, and perform administrative tasks without requiring advanced technical knowledge.
 For users who prefer programmatic control, the comprehensive API enables automation of server provisioning and management tasks.

 ## Prerequisites and Requirements {#prerequisites}

-Before beginning the deployment process, ensure you have all necessary components and information readily available.
+Before beginning the multi-client deployment process, ensure you have all necessary components and information readily available for each client you plan to manage.
 Proper preparation will streamline the setup process and minimize potential complications during deployment.

 ### Technical Requirements

 Your local computer should have an SSH client installed for connecting to the remote server.
 Most modern operating systems include SSH clients by default.
 Windows users running older versions may need to install PuTTY or enable the Windows Subsystem for Linux to access SSH functionality.

-You'll need the updated OLX scraper application files, which should include the main scraper script, GoHighLevel integration module, scheduler, configuration files, and documentation.
-Ensure you have the latest version that includes the Chrome driver compatibility fixes and improved error handling.
+You'll need the updated multi-client OLX scraper application files, which should include the multi-client manager script, multi-client scheduler, core scraper engine, GoHighLevel integration module, client configuration template, and comprehensive documentation.
+Ensure you have the latest version that includes the Chrome driver compatibility fixes, improved error handling, and multi-client architecture.

-A valid GoHighLevel API key is essential for the integration functionality.
-This key should have appropriate permissions to create and update contacts in your GoHighLevel account.
-If you don't have this key readily available, obtain it from your GoHighLevel account settings before proceeding with the deployment.
+**Multiple GoHighLevel API keys** are essential for the multi-client integration functionality.
+Each client should have their own separate GoHighLevel account and API key with appropriate permissions to create and update contacts.
+Collect all client API keys before proceeding with the deployment to ensure seamless configuration setup.

+### Multi-Client Planning Requirements

+**Client Configuration Planning** involves documenting each client's specific requirements including business name, target keywords, scraping frequency preferences, and contact volume expectations.
+Create a spreadsheet or document listing all clients with their respective configurations before starting the deployment.

+**Resource Requirements Assessment** depends on the number of clients you plan to manage.
+A CX11 server can handle 1-2 clients comfortably, while 3-5 clients may require a CX21 server for optimal performance.
+Consider the combined resource usage when planning your server specifications.

+**Schedule Coordination** requires planning scraping schedules to avoid resource conflicts.
+Stagger client execution times to prevent multiple Chrome instances from running simultaneously, which could overwhelm server resources and impact performance.

 ### Account and Payment Information